se-edu/se-book/oopDesign/classes/classLevelMembers/text.md

 **Class-level attributes and methods are collectively called ==_class-level members_==** (also called _static members_ sometimes because some programming languages use the keyword `static` to identify class-level members). **They are to be accessed using the class name rather than an instance of the class**.

-<panel src="../../../uml/classDiagrams/classLevelMembers/what/full.md#title-and-body" header=":mortar_board: Tools → UML → Class Diagrams → Class Level Members" expanded /><p/>
+<panel src="../../../uml/classDiagrams/classLevelMembers/what/full.md#title-and-body" boilerplate header=":mortar_board: Tools → UML → Class Diagrams → Class Level Members" expanded /><p/>

 </div>